Newport Town Bridge

-Newport Bridge (colloquially called Town Bridge), opened in 1927 across the River Usk in Newport, connects the High Street and Clarence Place with Newport Castle and Newport city centre.
+Newport Bridge (colloquially called Town Bridge) crosses the River Usk in Newport.
+Opened in 1927, it connects the High Street and Clarence Place with Newport Castle and Newport city centre.

 The 1800 bridge

-The first stone bridge on the site was a bridge of five arches, erected in the year 1800 by David Edwards (son of William Edwards).
+The first stone bridge on the site was a bridge of five arches, erected in 1800 by David Edwards (son of William Edwards).
 It was widened and improved in 1866 by adding footpaths on both sides.

 The original foundation stone bearing the inscription "This bridge was erected at the expense of the County by David Edwards and his two sons William and Thomas.
 Completed AD MDCCC." is now set into the stonework of Caerleon Bridge.

 Paddle steamers

 A blue plaque on the bridge erected by Newport Civic Society commemorates the Newport harbour commissioners landing stage and states "Paddle steamers of P&A Campbell's famous white funnel fleet regularly sailed from near this point.
 Opened in the 1880s, extended in the mid 1890s and closed in the 1950s".